mcl53/swim-data-warehouse/dbt/swim_data_warehouse_dbt/models/lenex/_lenex.md

 {% enddocs %}

 {% docs reaction_time %}
-The reaction time of the athlete or first athlete in a team in the event.
+The reaction time of the athlete.
 {% enddocs %}

 {% docs session_number %}